 – Take an extra class or two during your freshman and sophomore years.

 – Select classes that fulfill multiple degree requirements to cut down on the overall number of classes you need to finish your program.
+If you are active military, military members can find tuition assistance to obtain an online college degree.

 - Save on Textbooks